theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Laser Draw and State to the Game Object
 7. Idle animations can play in between shots while still attacking
 	* Add ENGAGED animation state to prevent idle animation from interrupting
+8. Muzzle Flash FX has a different design, not matching the standards of other units
+	* Change Muzzle Flash FX mesh and textures to match the rest of the game
+9. There is missing Specular mapping in the dark metal areas
+	* Add Specular mapping to the dark metal material and have made the dark metal slightly brighter to match the TW/KW art style
 #### Harvester
 1. The Tiberium meter on the rear of the Harvesters shows when destroyed, conflicting with the destruction model
 	* Tiberium meter is hidden when destroyed